-SourceElements:

-SourceElement

-SourceElements SourceElement
+SourceElements : SourceElement SourceElements SourceElement

-SourceElement:

-Statement

-FunctionDeclaration
+SourceElement : Statement FunctionDeclaration

-The production Program: SourceElements is evaluated as follows:
+The production Program : SourceElementsopt is evaluated as follows:

-- 1. The code of this Program is strict mode code if the first SourceElement within SourceElements is a Statement production that is an ExpressionStatement whose Expression consists solely of a StringLiteral whose value is the Use Strict Directive (14.1) or if any of the conditions of 10.1.1 apply.
-If the code of this Program is strict mode code, SourceElements is processed and evaluated in the following steps as strict mode code.
-Otherwise SourceElements is processed and evaluated in the following steps as non-strict mode code. - 2.
-Process SourceElements for function declarations. - 3.
-Return the result of evaluating SourceElements.
+1. The code of this Program is strict mode code if the Directive Prologue (14.1) of its SourceElements contains a Use Strict Directive or if any of the conditions of 10.1.1 apply.
+If the code of this Program is strict mode code, SourceElements is evaluated in the following steps as strict mode code.
+Otherwise SourceElements is evaluated in the following steps as non-strict mode code.